sujinleeme/working-in-berlin/readme.md

 # Working in Berlin 🇩🇪

-Useful resources for those we want to work in Berlin
+Useful resources for those who want to work in Berlin

 Feel free to send PR and your ideas.